Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 ------------------
 We currently populate a limited set of metadata that is accessable to flow filters.
-We place a conduit node containing the metadata inside the registry which can be retreived in the folloing manner:
+We place a conduit node containing the metadata inside the registry which can be retreived in the following manner:

 .. code-block:: c++
     :caption: Accessing the regsitry metadata inside a flow filter